Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 ### More Resources

-Do you want to learn more about markdown?
+Do you want to learn more about Markdown?
 Do so [here.](https://www.markdowntutorial.com/)

 Get Andrew Etter's [*Modern Technical Writing.*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)